toolzakinbo/startup/README.md

 #### Login
 This deliverable associates recipes with a specific user
 - It is responsible for user registration.
 DONE
-- MongoDB is used to store the users and their recipes
+- MongoDB is used to store the users and their recipes DONE
 - Associate existing users with their recipes.
 DONE
 #### WebSocket
 This deliverable is responsible for real-time updates on the frontend